fix

 • Information Disclosure: This involves exposing sensitive information to unauthorized parties, which can be used to exploit or harm individuals or organizations.

-• Denial of Service: Refers to the disruption or prevention of authorized access to systems or resources, often by overwhelming them with requests.
+• Denial of Service: Refers to disrupting or preventing authorized access to systems or resources, often by overwhelming them with requests.

 • Elevation of Privilege: This occurs when an attacker gains higher levels of access or privileges than intended, allowing them to perform unauthorized actions or access sensitive data.

-Mostly used for application security, STRIDE can also be extended to network security.
-The STRIDE framework provides a structured and systematic approach to threat modelling.
-It helps organizations identify potential threats and vulnerabilities in a consistent and repeatable way, which can improve the effectiveness of their security efforts.
+STRIDE is primarily used for application security, but it can also be applied to network security.
+The STRIDE framework offers a structured and systematic approach to threat modelling.
+This helps organizations consistently identify potential threats and vulnerabilities, enhancing their security efforts' effectiveness.

 DREAD stands for Damage, Reproducibility, Exploitability, Affected Users, and Discoverability.

-• Damage: Refers to the potential impact that a vulnerability could have on the target.
-The target can be the organization, the system in question, or other users in general.
+• Damage refers to the potential impact that a vulnerability could have on the target, which can be the organization, the system in question, or other users in general.

-• Reproducibility: Refers to how easily the vulnerability can be reproduced by an attacker.
+• Reproducibility: Refers to how easily an attacker can reproduce the vulnerability.

 • Exploitability: Refers to how easy or difficult it is to exploit the vulnerability.

-• Affected Users: Refers to the number of users who could be affected by the vulnerability.
+• Affected Users: Refers to the number of users affected by the vulnerability.

 • Discoverability: Refers to how easy or difficult it is to discover the vulnerability.

 PASTA stands for Process for Attack Simulation and Threat Analysis.
-It is a seven-step methodology used to identify, analyze and prioritize threats and attacks in software applications.
+It is a seven-step methodology for identifying, analyzing, and prioritizing threats and attacks in software applications.
 The PASTA framework is comprehensive and focuses on a risk-based approach to threat modelling.

 The PASTA methodology follows a seven-step approach for threat modelling: